CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - The DomainAuth protocol inherits trust from the DNSSEC root zone.
    - Compromise of the root KSK would undermine the entire system.
    - Implementations MUST securely manage and update DNSSEC trust anchors.
+   - Whilst the protocol allows overriding root zone DS records, this MUST only be done for testing or to reflect updated IANA trust anchors.
+Using alternative DNS roots in production contradicts the unique DNS root principle outlined in {{RFC2826}}.
 2. **TLD Control:**
    - Many TLDs are controlled by governments or private entities.
    - A malicious TLD operator could theoretically issue fraudulent DNSSEC responses for domains under their zone.